 The Faculty holds a number of named and other scholarships for undergraduate and postgraduate Law students, in support of student fees.

-The Faculty's undergraduate scholarships are focused on supporting transformation and redress, focused on South African students with historical and current disadvantage who would not otherwise be able to fund their studies.
+The Faculty's undergraduate scholarships are focused on supporting transformation and redress, targeting South African students with historical and current disadvantage who would not otherwise be able to fund their studies.
 These scholarships vary in name, amount, application process, and renewability.
+Since there are a very limited number of scholarships available, selection is competitive and is ultimately based on academic excellence and grades.

 The Faculty's postgraduate scholarships are based on academic merit, with a number of named scholarships focused on particular research interests.